SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 # Overview of Outlook 2016 for Windows planning

-A close review of the organization's messaging requirements will help you plan the optimal Outlook 2016 deployment.
+A close review of the organization's messaging requirements will help you plan your Outlook 2016 deployment to users in your enterprise.

 ## Determining an organization's needs